Thalidomide scandal: Canada

-A group of 120 Canadian survivors formed the Thalidomide Victims Association of Canada, the goal of which is to prevent the approval of drugs that could be harmful to pregnant women and babies.
+A group of 120 Canadian survivors formed the Thalidomide Victims Association of Canada, the goal of which is to prevent the approval of drugs that could be harmful to pregnant individuals and babies.
 The members from the thalidomide victims association were involved in the STEPS programme, which aimed to prevent teratogenicity.

 United States

 In the U.S., the FDA refused approval to market thalidomide, saying further studies were needed.
-This reduced the impact of thalidomide in U.S. patients.
+This reduced the impact of thalidomide in American patients.
 The refusal was largely due to pharmacologist Frances Oldham Kelsey who withstood pressure from the Richardson-Merrell Pharmaceuticals Co.
 Although thalidomide was not approved for sale in the United States at the time, over 2.5 million tablets had been distributed to over 1,000 physicians during a clinical testing programme.
-It is estimated that nearly 20,000 patients, several hundred of whom were pregnant women, were given the drug to help alleviate morning sickness or as a sedative, and at least 17 children were consequently born in the United States with thalidomide-associated deformities.
+It is estimated that nearly 20,000 patients, several hundred of whom were pregnant, were given the drug to help alleviate morning sickness or as a sedative, and at least 17 children were consequently born in the United States with thalidomide-associated deformities.
 While pregnant, children's television host Sherri Finkbine took thalidomide that her husband had purchased over-the-counter in Europe.
 When she learned that thalidomide was causing fetal deformities she wanted to abort her pregnancy, but the laws of Arizona allowed abortion only if the mother's life was in danger.
 Finkbine traveled to Sweden to have the abortion.
 Thalidomide was found to have deformed the fetus.

 For denying the application despite the pressure from Richardson-Merrell Pharmaceuticals Co., Kelsey eventually received the President's Award for Distinguished Federal Civilian Service at a 1962 ceremony with President John F. Kennedy.
 In September 2010, the FDA honored Kelsey with the first Kelsey award, given annually to an FDA staff member.
 This came 50 years after Kelsey, then a new medical officer at the agency, first reviewed the application from the William S. Merrell Pharmaceuticals Company of Cincinnati.

 Cardiologist Helen B. Taussig learned of the damaging effects of the drug thalidomide on newborns and in 1967, testified before Congress on this matter after a trip to Germany where she worked with infants with phocomelia (severe limb deformities).
 As a result of her efforts, thalidomide was banned in the United States and Europe.